dustinpfister/blog_posts/_posts/js-javascript-if.md

 ---
-title: javaScript if statements and related concerns
+title: If statements in javaScript, and other control flow stuff
 date: 2019-02-25 11:22:00
 tags: [js]
 layout: post
 categories: js
 id: 390
-updated: 2021-03-30 11:52:18
+updated: 2021-03-30 11:54:19
-version: 1.18
+version: 1.19
 ---

 In this post I will be writing about [javaScript if](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) statements, and other related concerns when working with conditionals in general in a JavaScript programing environment.
 In javaScript there are JavaScript statements that start with an if statement, and can include else and elseif statements.
 In addition there are also switch statements in javaScript that can also be used as a kind of control flow structure.
 In addition to these options there is also a conditional operator as well that can be used as a short hand for if else statements for example.